shujianyang/btrForensics/Tools/ICAT_README.md

 # icat
 Output the contents of file with provided inode number in Btrfs.

-This is a simulation to The Sleuth Kit's icatat program.
+This is a simulation to The Sleuth Kit's icat program.

 ### Input File:
 Raw image of a btrfs partition, or a partition device file using btrfs.